oddbird/greenmud/greenmud.md

 -->

 ## Chapter 13
-# Stranger Than a Sunny Day on the Beach.
+# Stranger Than a Sunny Day on the Beach

 ------